FAQs - Frequently Asked Questions

 5. Where is the money coming from?

-We are bidding to secure funding from the government's Levelling Up Fund.
-We see this project as being the absolute embodiment of the levelling up agenda - providing investment to support jobs and economic growth in an area which has been left behind, whilst also stimulating skills improvement and helping to deliver on Net Zero objectives.
+The project has been awarded £15.6m of funding from the Levelling Up Fund issued by the Department for Levelling Up, Housing and Communities.
+The project was developed to support the levelling up agenda - providing investment to support jobs and economic growth in an area which has been left behind, whilst also stimulating skills improvement and helping to deliver on Net Zero objectives.
+A copy of the winning bid can be found here Appledore Clean Maritime Innovation Centre LUF Bid 2022 (PDF) [648KB]

 6. What is FLOW?